IDOMATH/DjangoNotes/README.md

 # Creating a new project

+## What are the files that are created?

-# Adding an app a project
+# Adding an app to a project

+## What is an app?

 # Starting the server